baoduy/hbd.astro-paper/src/content/blog/dotnet-tool-for-azure-ad-to-adss-Users-writeback.md

     "ClientId": "[ClientId]",
     "ClientSecret": "[ClientSecret]",
-    "AzureAdGroups": ["The Azure AD groups would like to write back"], "AdOrgUnit": "The OU of ADDS for writeback users."
+    "AzureAdGroups": ["The Azure AD groups would like to write back"], "AdOrgUnit": "The OU of ADDS for write-back users."
   }
 }
 ```